EPCompSci/portfolio-2020-ParkerJ30/README.md

 This app was the first app that I created using swift in Xcode.
 I created this app in order to input my exisiting code in so I wouldnt have to relearn how to do everything.
 In this app I learned how to use tab and scroll views.
 I also learned how to switch pages and create icons for the app.
 I learned this code mostly by searching it up and using apple developer.
 Overall I was really proud of this app and really helped me understand the basics of swift.

+What I learned:
+- Tab & Scroll views (display information organized)
+- Scene delegates (how to switch screens within swift)
+- UI (how to arrange; color; and size fonts and images)
+- Image editing (how to create app icon using sketch and noun project)

 [EPHS APP](https://github.com/connorholm/ephsapp2020)

 <img src="https://github.com/connorholm/ephsapp2020/blob/main/Intro%20photos%20/un-edited/IMG_9030.jpg" height="550" width="245"><img src="https://github.com/connorholm/ephsapp2020/blob/main/Intro%20photos%20/un-edited/IMG_9034.jpg" height="550" width="250"><img src="https://github.com/connorholm/ephsapp2020/blob/main/Intro%20photos%20/un-edited/IMG_9037.jpg" height="550" width="250"><img src="https://github.com/connorholm/ephsapp2020/blob/main/Intro%20photos%20/un-edited/IMG_9040.jpg" height="550" width="250">